Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 ## "WPF 2.0"

 The wide use of WPF from 2006 has accumulated vast expertise, feedback, critique (naming), and [proposals](https://github.com/dotnet/wpf/discussions)<sup>:octocat:</sup>.
-Microsoft resources allow its professionals to transform them into a breaking cutting-edge version of the subsystem - not on the horizon in 2024.
+Microsoft resources allow its professionals to transform them into a breaking, cutting-edge version of the subsystem - not on the horizon in 2024.

 Microsoft and the .NET team were more than busy with cross-platform, Web, and mobile solutions, .NET Core, but losing focus on a mainstream product (since it's all right and running) invites competitors to push it away.<sup>🥀</sup>